-Build System vs CI: What's the Difference and Why Does it Matter?
+Build System vs CI System: What's the Difference and Why Does it Matter?

 What's a build system?
 And what's the different between a build system and CI?
-In this article, we explain the 'build system vs CI' question.
+In this article, we explain the 'build system vs CI' question and how CI servers play a part.

 A bit of History First, Young Fellas